List of Delhi Public School Society schools: DPS Jaipur

 DPS Jaipur is one of the largest branches of DPS.
 The campus is located 15 km away from the city on 20 acre of land.
 The Delhi Public School Jaipur has one wing (nursery to 12th) in Bhankrota and a primary wing (nursery to eighth) is located in Vidyadhar Nagar.
 The school started with 197 pupils in the first year of admissions; "as of 2020, it has 5,000 pupils.

 DPS Kalyanpur

 Delhi Public School Kalyanpur, Kanpur, was established in 2002.
 At the class XI and XII level, the school offers three streams – Science, Commerce and Humanities.
 The school has about 8,000 pupils and is the biggest school in Kanpur in area.
 It facilitates include the study foreign language such as Japanese, French, German and Urdu.

+DPS Kidwai Nagar

+Delhi Public School Kidwai Nagar was established in 2011 in Kanpur, Uttar Pradesh.
+It is a primary school providing foundational education from Playgroup to Class V, and functions as the junior feeder wing to Delhi Public School, Barra.

 DPS Kalinga

 DPS Kalinga is the second DPS in the eastern state of Odisha after DPS Nalconagar, Angul.
 It was founded in 2003 by Odisha Stevedores Limited Managing Director Mahimananda Mishra.
 The founding principal was Manisha Mitra.